 The American Board of Psychiatry and Neurology has reviewed FOCUS: The Journal of Lifelong Learning in Psychiatry and the FOCUS Self-Assessment Examination and has approved this program as part of a comprehensive lifelong learning and self-assessment program, which is mandated by the ABMS as a necessary component of maintenance of certification.

-The American Board of Psychiatry and Neurology has reviewed the FOCUS Performance in Practice Modules: Screening for Adults with Substance Use Disorder; Assessment and Treatment of Adults with Substance Use Disorder; Assessment and Treatment of Adults at Risk for Suicide and Suicide-Related Behaviors; and Physician Practice Assessment Tool for the Care of Adults with Schizophrenia and has approved each of these modules for ABPN MOC Part 4 (clinical module) requirements.
+The American Board of Psychiatry and Neurology has reviewed the FOCUS Performance in Practice Modules: Screening of Adults with Substance Use Disorder; Assessment and Treatment of Adults with Substance Use Disorder; Assessment and Treatment of Adults at Risk for Suicide and Suicide-Related Behaviors; Physician Practice Assessment Tool for the Care of Adults with Schizophrenia; Clinical Module for the Care of Patients with Major Depressive Disorder; and Clinical Module for the Care of Patients with Posttraumatic Stress Disorder and has approved each of these modules for ABPN MOC Part 4 (clinical module) requirements.

 The FOCUS Self-Assessment Program is also accredited for up to 24 hours of continuing professional development per year under Section 3 of the Maintenance of Certification program of the Royal College of Physicians and Surgeons of Canada.
 The American Psychiatric Association (APA) is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.